 What did I get for my troubles and lack of sleep?

 Nothing.
-There wasn’t a single deal that was worth it since I was already late to the party an hour and a half early.
+There wasn’t a single deal that was worth it since I was already late to the party an hour and a half before it started.

 To me, it’s simply not worth the hassle of getting up early, fighting the crowds, trying to catch the same great deals you can probably find at other points of the year.